stepcut/safe-length/README.md

 Are you sick and tired of accidentally applying `length` to a tuple and getting back `1` instead of a compilation error?
+Does it make you feel like giving up on Haskell?

 At last, there is a solution -- `safeLength`.
 For zero easy payments of 0 dollars and 00 cents, you can get the type safety you long for!

-Before if you accidentally wrote:
+Before, if you accidentally wrote:

     main :: IO ()
     main = print $ length ('a', 'b')